FortiMoro/fortinetCloudBlueprint/README.md

 ## How to deploy

 The solution can be deployed using Azure DevOps, Azure CLI, or a GitHub workflow.
 There are 3 variables needed for the deployment.
-The AS CLI BICEP deployment will prompt for input automatically.
+The AZ CLI BICEP deployment will prompt for input automatically.
 When deploying the ARM template with the Azure Portal the wizard will prompt for variable input.

 - deploymentPrefix: This prefix will be added to each of the created resources for easy of use, manageability and visibility.
 - adminUsername: The username used to login to the FortiGate GUI and SSH mangement UI.